bytewvr/blog/_posts/2023-01-01-Memory layout in Python.md

 ```
 The high counts of variable references are striking.
 ## Strings
-The PyUnicodeObject source code can be found [here](https://github.com/python/cpython/blob/3.10/Include/cpython/unicodeobject.h).
-The unicode-unique part starts after the header.
+The `PyUnicodeObject` source code can be found [here](https://github.com/python/cpython/blob/3.10/Include/cpython/unicodeobject.h).
+The Unicode unique part starts after the header.
 I haven't seen flag structs before - the colon in the struct specifies the number of bits the element occupies.
-The flag struct occupies a total of 4-bytes, that seems to be qword aligned just before a temporary pointer that is later set to zero.
+The flag struct occupies a total of 4-bytes, that seems to be QWORD aligned just before a temporary pointer that is later set to zero.
 ```
 typedef struct {
 	PyObject_HEAD